pognibene/serverlessjavadoc/README.md

 several documents in a post-processing phase.
 * no gradle plugin yet.
 More or less for the same reasons than maven.
 * path and query parameters only have the simple type string, complex schemas are not supported yet.
+* For now, all headers are considered required.
+Need to add some semantic to make them optional if desired.